Picketing: Disruptive picketing

-It may be contrasted with non-obstructive picketing in which the impact on the business or organization is likely to be the presence nearby of a group of people close in number to the number of strikers on strike who have an informational picketing line, assembly or rally.
-It is possible, but rarely allowed in labor law globally, to have an informational picket in a public place by the business which has no simultaneous strike – a protest of workers outside of their shifts – in some sectors the immediate financial impact of a non-obstructive picket could be negligible and longer-term impact could be an HR policy or public-facing policy enhancement and a consumer relations uplift.
+Obstructive picketing may be contrasted with non-obstructive picketing, in which the impact on the business or organization is likely to be limited to the presence nearby of a group of people close in number to the number of strikers, who have an informational picketing line, assembly or rally.
+It is possible, but rarely allowed in labor law globally, to have an informational picket in a public place of a business which has no simultaneous strike – i.e., a protest of workers outside of their shifts.
+In some sectors, the immediate financial impact of a non-obstructive picket could be negligible, and the longer-term impacts could include a human resources policy or public-facing policy enhancement and a consumer relations uplift.